 Section Overview

-What you’ll learn: How to test associations between categorical variables using the chi-square family of tests
+What you will learn: How to test associations between categorical variables using the chi-square family of tests.

-The chi-square test (χ²) is one of the most widely used statistical tests in linguistics.
-It tests whether there is an association between two categorical variables, or whether observed frequencies differ significantly from expected frequencies under a null model.
+The chi-square test (χ²) tests whether there is an association between two categorical variables, or whether observed frequencies differ significantly from expected frequencies under a null model of independence.

 Pearson’s Chi-Square Test